omarda03/morthai-backend/START_SERVER.md

    4. Add them to your `.env` file

    The WhatsApp notification will only work if these variables are configured.
 If not set, the reservation update will still work but no WhatsApp message will be sent.

+   **Note:** CMI Payment Gateway credentials are required for online payment functionality.
+If not configured, users can still make reservations with "Pay at Spa" option.
+Make sure to add the CMI credentials to your `.env` file.

 4. **Run database migrations:**
    ```bash